Type 97 Te-Ke tankette: Variants

 Several variants of the Type 97 were produced.
 The Type 98 So-Da APC was designed for use as an armored personnel and ammunition carrier.
 Production of the vehicle began in 1941.
-The Type 100 Te-Re, which was designed for use as an artillery observation vehicle.
+The Type 100 Te-Re was designed for use as an artillery observation vehicle.
 It went into production in 1940.

-Another variant saw the Type 97 modified into the Ki-To SPAAG, armed with a single Type 98 20mm autocannon.
+Another variant saw the Type 97 modified into the prototype Ki-To SPAAG.
+The Type 97 turret was removed and a single Type 98 20 mm autocannon was mounted on the chassis.
+There was no protective gun shield for the crew.
+The chassis was elongated with an extra road-wheel on each side.
+It did not enter production.

-In addition, the Type 97 Disinfecting Vehicle and Type 97 Gas Scattering Vehicle were produced.
+In addition, the Type 97 disinfecting vehicle and Type 97 gas scattering vehicle were produced.
 They were based on the Type 97 Te-Ke chassis, but had a Type 94 tankette turret.
 The Type 97 Te-Ke was modified and used as a "tractor"; closed for protection against the chemical agents.
 It would pull either a configured independent tracked mobile liquid dissemination chemical vehicle or a respective tracked mobile disinfecting anti-chemical agents vehicle.
-They operated in the same way as the predecessors, the Type 94 Disinfecting Vehicle and Type 94 Gas Scattering Vehicle.
+They operated in the same way as its predecessors, the Type 94 disinfecting vehicle and Type 94 gas scattering vehicle.